Teaching & Planning Tips

 - Use Blackboard efficiently.
 Blackboard can help you with mass emails, tracking submissions and grades, automated test deployment/grading and more – learn to use the features that suit your needs.
 The Instructional Technology Lab (itl.gwu.edu) offers support and training.

 - Clarify academic integrity issues.
 Refer them to the GW Code of Aademic Integrity, and set your own if need be.
 If you are going to allow teamwork and collaboration, spell out the rules.

 - Take advantage of UTLC programs and services.
-The University Teaching and Learning Center offers faculty-led programs, like the Faculty Learning Community for junior faculty, and consultations for course/assignment design and teaching.
+The University Teaching and Learning Center offers faculty-led programs and consultations for course/assignment design and teaching.

 - Be proactive about committees.
 Ask to be on the committees that will benefit your career, like the graduate admissions committee.
 Being proactive helps you say “no” to other committees.
 Learn how to say “no” by consulting your mentors.

 - Pay attention to department/school culture.
 Initially, pay attention to the unwritten rules of long-standing committees run by senior faculty.
 There’s often a “culture” with such committees; even if you think you know better, try to learn the current culture and work with it before changing the world.
 Don’t give up on changing the world.